ktoso/jgoogl/README.markdown

         JGooGl jGooGl = JGooGl.withKey("mySuperAwesomeKey");

 ### Creating an instance using the Builder ###
-You may want to create an jGooGl instance that would use a mocked out httpclient or specify what version etc it should use.
+As you may want to create an jGooGl instance that would use a mocked out httpclient or specify what version etc it should use.
 That's what the JGooGlBuilder (or JGooGl.Builder) is here for, here's a few examples how you may use it:

         // a simple example of JGooGlBuilder